-With this support and careful planning, County expects to achieve continue to significant progress in the maintenance and upgrade of its bridge infrastructure.
-As the biannual bridge process inspection identifies functionally obsolete or structurally deficient structures, Public Works staff prioritizes them and programs them in the CIP for replacement as funding allows.
+With this support and careful planning, the County expects to continue to achieve significant progress in the maintenance and upgrade of its bridge infrastructure.
+As the biannual bridge inspection identifies process functionally obsolete or structurally deficient structures, Public Works staff prioritizes them and programs them in the CIP replacement funding allows.
 Currently, 42 (7.0 percent) of Sedgwick County's bridges are structurally deficient.
 This is similar to the current rate for the entire nation (7.3 percent) but higher than the State of Kansas (5.3 percent).
 The 18 bridges planned for this CIP should help address the issue.